-The Beta is due in April 2019
+The Beta is due before the end of April 2019

-What's a Dapp?
+What is a Dapp?

 It’s an App with a “D” in front.